Mewyk/CivitaiSharp/README.md

 | `TimeoutSeconds` | `int` | `30` | HTTP request timeout (1-300 seconds) |
 | `StrictJsonParsing` | `bool` | `false` | Throw on unmapped JSON properties |

 > **Authentication Note:** The Core library can query public endpoints (models, images, tags, creators) without an API key.
-An API key is only required for authenticated features like favorites, hidden models, NSFW content, and higher rate limits.
+An API key is only required for authenticated features like favorites, hidden models, and higher rate limits. **NSFW Content**: Setting `WhereNsfw(true)` on models or using certain `ImageNsfwLevel` values (Mature, X) requires authentication.
 This is different from CivitaiSharp.Sdk which **always requires an API token** for all operations.

 </details>